Effective Date: March 26, 2020

 Will my policy limit or end coverage if an official advisory is issued by the Government of Canada?

 While most policies exclude expenses incurred in locations for which an advisory was issued before departure, COVID-19 coverage under our Canuck Voyage plan remains valid subject to all policy limitations, exclusions, and provisions, even when an advisory to avoid all or non-essential travel is in place.

 If you are insured by one of our partners, please contact your insurer to confirm the impact of travel advisories on your coverage.

 Can I still mail information such as original documents regarding claims to MSH International?

 While our offices are still open and mail continues to be delivered, we kindly ask that claims and supporting information be submitted online or via email.

 What if I get sick returning to Canada from abroad?

-If you have travelled, or have been in contact with someone who has travelled:
+If you have travelled abroad, or have been in contact with someone who has, we advise that you:

-Closely monitor your health.
-If you develop fever, cough, or difficulty breathing over the 14 days after your return:
+If you develop a fever, cough, or have difficulty breathing in the 14 days after your return:

 If you are sick and need medical attention in Canada: